 • Respect of international workers rights and human rights, with particular attention to indigenous peoples

 • All applicable laws must be followed, with no tolerance for corrupt or questionable business practices

+All of our snowboards are made with recycled and reinforced steel edges, recycled ABS sidewalls, and recycled base material.
 We use recycled materials in many components of our snowboard design and production.
 Recycling products can only do good if they can be re-used and turned into new products, and we are proud to be part of the solution by integrating these materials into our snowboard manufacturing process.